sbamboo/go-framework/protocols.md

     "meta_buffer_size": int, // <0 for unknown
     "meta_is_stream": bool, // Is this request streamed?
-    "meta_as_file": bool, // Is this request being written to file "meta_direction": "outgoing" | "incomming", // "outgoing" is app fetches/downloads something; "incomming" is app recieves a network connection from somwhere else
+    "meta_as_file": bool, // Is this request being written to file "meta_direction": "outgoing" | "incomming", // "outgoing" is app fetches/downloads something; "incomming" is app receives a network connection from somwhere else
     "meta_speed": float, // <0 for unknown, in Mbit/s
     "meta_time_to_con": int, // Nanoseconds, duration until connection "meta_time_to_first_byte": int, // Nanoseconds, duration until first byte received